 The school has been partially adapted to accommodate children with a physical disability.
-The car park has ramped access to the school at the rear entrance.
+The car park has ramped access to the school at the left side entrance and there is a ramped entrance from the Foundation Stage playground at the right side entrance.
 There is also a platform lift to assist wheel chair users in the Foundation Stage and at the Main Entrance to the School building.
+There is a flat entry into school from the rear entrance.